GregoryAshton/PH3010_advanced_python/guides/getting_setup.md

 <a href=https://xkcd.com/1987/><img src="https://imgs.xkcd.com/comics/python_environment.png" alt="https://xkcd.com/1987" width="300"> </a>
 </p>

 This page is a help guide on **how to get a sane environment for software development**.
-It will apply to people with a Windows, Mac, or Linux device and give an introduction to the [command-line](https://en.wikipedia.org/wiki/Command-line_interface).
+It will apply to people with a Windows, Mac, or Linux device.
 The guide is not the only way to get a sane environment, and probably not the best.
 Hopefully, this is a useful nonetheless.

 ## Step 1: Operating System (Windows only)